Our tool can help you use this deduction properly

 Most of the rules are pretty cut and dry (see examples below).
 However, there are a few common scenarios that Senior Tax Research Manager Yunnice Chang receives questions about.

-“Purchasing tickets to take a business client to a sporting event or other entertainment type event are not deductible.
+“Purchasing tickets to take a business client to a sporting event or other entertainment type events are not deductible.
 Also gone are charitable deductions for contributions to the right to purchase tickets to a college’s athletic events,” reminds Yunnice.
 “But you can deduct the meals consumed at these events, if you separate the receipts.”

-Yunnice reminds that high-end restaurants, beverages (including alcohol) are okay and still 100% deductible for business purposes.
-De minimis fringe benefits like in-office coffee and snacks do not fall into the category of meals and are still only 50% deductible.
 Cruise ship conferences that offer continued education have their own set of rules.
 Read more about those on our blog.

 Keep all itemized receipts for any business meals